Dynamic-Book/doc/technical/DyboApp/README.md

 represented as a collection of folders (class group, course, topics) and files (documents).

-The Dynabook tries to guess the appropriate class group, courses and topic to present to the user when the binder is opened.
+The Dybo tries to guess the appropriate class group, courses and topic to present to the user when the binder is opened.
 The guess is based on the current time of the day, the user schedule and the last edited documents.
 If the guess is not appropriate, the user can